Fl4m3Ph03n1x/fsort-website/docs/what_why_how.md

 `fsort` also implements the optimised version of each algorithm so you can reap the greatest benefits of each implementation.

 **But even if having a pure, functional based API** is not something that excites you, `fsort` still has a strong use case for your applications.
-You see, the default implementation `Array.prototype.sort` that each browser has several issues:
+You see, the default implementation of `Array.prototype.sort` has some issues:

 - It varies from browser to browser and thus is very inconsistent across multiple environments
 - The complexity of the algorithms used by each browser is implementation specific and varies from version to version, thus meaning [it is unknown](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort)